maxio-com/ab-ruby-sdk/doc/controllers/subscription-notes.md

 subscription_id = 222

 body = UpdateSubscriptionNoteRequest.new(
-  UpdateSubscriptionNote.new(
+  note: UpdateSubscriptionNote.new(
-    'New test note.',
+    body: 'New test note.',
-    true
+    sticky: true
   )
 )